-Critical Thinking

-- SB23. participate in on-the-job and other learning, training and development interventions and assessments - SB24. clarify task related information with appropriate personnel or technical adviser - SB25. seek to improve and modify own work practices - SB26. maintain current knowledge of application standards, legislation, codes of practice and product/process developments
+Critical Thinking The user/individual on the job needs to know and understand how to: SB23. participate in on-the-job and other learning, training and development interventions and assessments SB24. clarify task related information with appropriate personnel or technical adviser SB25. seek to improve and modify own work practices SB26. maintain current knowledge of application standards, legislation, codes of practice and product/process developments